-This fund invests at least 80% of its net assets in investments that are aligned with the promoted environmental and social characteristics (#1 Aligned with E/S characteristics).
-Within this category, at least 25% of the fund's net assets qualify as sustainable investments (#1A Sustainable).
-Thereof the minimum share of sustainable investments with an environmental objective that is not compliant with the EU Taxonomy is 2% of the fund's net assets and the minimum share of socially sustainable investments is 2% of the fund's net assets.
+This fund invests at least 51% of its net assets in investments that are aligned with the promoted environmental and social characteristics (#1 Aligned with E/S characteristics).
+Within this category, at least 5% of the fund's net assets qualify as sustainable investments (#1A Sustainable).
+Thereof the minimum share of sustainable investments with an environmental objective that is not compliant with the EU Taxonomy is 1% of the fund's net assets.
+The actual share of sustainable investments with an environmental objective that is not compliant with the EU Taxonomy is 1% of the fund's net assets.
 The actual share of sustainable investments with an environmental objective that is not compliant with the EU Taxonomy and of socially sustainable investments depends on the market situation and the investable investment universe.

-Up to 20% of the fund's net assets may be invested in assets which are either out-of-scope of the ESG assessment methodology or for which ESG data coverage is incomplete (#2 Other) as further detailed in the section "What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?".
+Up to 49% of the fund's net assets may be invested in assets which are either out-of-scope of the ESG assessment methodology or for which ESG data coverage is incomplete (#2 Other) as further detailed in the section "What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?".